Election Worker Application

 Clerk:

-The Clerk is in charge of the precinct and will attend Sensitivity/Conflict Resolution Training (1 hour) and a Master Election Certification Training (4 hours for new Clerks) or (3 hours for returning Clerks).
-The Clerk will instruct Assistant Clerks on setup of Ballot Counting System and Accessible Voting System.
-Makes sure the precinct is closed properly and returns election materials to the office on election night.
+The Clerk is in charge of the precinct and will attend Sensitivity/Conflict Resolution Training (1 hour) and a Master Election Certification Training (4-6 hours for new Clerks) or (3 hours for returning Clerks).
+The Clerk will instruct Assistant Clerks on setup of Ballot Counting System and Expressvote System.
+Ensures the precinct is opened and closed properly, and returns election materials to the office on election night.

 Not Required